desmond-ong/CooperationInMoodDisorders/README.md

 [ [Link to article on journal website](http://psycnet.apa.org/doi/10.1037/abn0000239) ]

 This repository is maintained by Desmond Ong.
-Questions, comments, requests for clarification or replication, etc, should be directed to desmond (dot) ong (at) cs (dot) stanford (dot) edu
+Questions, comments, requests for clarification or replication, etc, should be directed to dco (at) cs (dot) stanford (dot) edu

 ## Data and Experiment